Were you accused of signing someone else's signature? The signature may have been on any financial instrument such as the following:

 - Phones are answered 24 hours a day.

 Our Orlando, Florida, criminal defense firm defends clients in Florida courts, circuit and appellate courts, U.S. federal district courts, courts of appeals, and the U.S. Supreme Court.
 It is important to have an attorney as soon as possible when you are under investigation for forgery or embezzlement.
-Contact our Orlando law office to schedule an appointment to discuss your situation with a Florida white collar crime lawyer.

 Our attorneys use aggressive and effective defense strategies to minimize the negative impact of evidence, charges and penalties.
 For thorough criminal defense representation, contact the Law Offices of Mark L. Horwitz in Orlando, Florida.
 Call our law office at (407) 401-7224 or (866) 784-0023.